 How else does ITS help the Smith community do more with less?
 Click here.

 ||We support the Sleep is Good pledge drive, and encourage all students, faculty, and staff to activate the power-saving option that puts their computer monitor "to sleep" after 15 minutes or less of non-use.
 New computers issued to faculty and staff come with this option pre-set.

 We also encourage users to turn off animated screen savers that waste power and computer-processing resources.

 ||All network printers purchased by the College come with an automatic power-saving function and duplex (double-sided) printing capability.

-If you need help downloading a required printer driver or configuring your print settings to take advantage of the duplex-printing option, call the User Support Center at x4487.
+If you need help downloading a required printer driver or configuring your print settings to take advantage of the duplex-printing option, call the IT Service Center at x4487.

 Software that supports these activities is installed on all faculty and staff computers, and is available to students in campus computer centers.
 We also provide technical support and training on relevant software applications.

 In addition, ITS provides an extensive collection of technology user guides and tip sheets to the Smith community through the Technology And Resource Adviser (TARA) website: https://www.smith.edu/tara